savetheclocktower/daubjs/README.md

 I've iterated on this approach to syntax highlighting because I find it easy to reason about and write new grammars for, and because it’s quite fast.

 A grammar consists of a series of patterns, each with its own replacement.
 When parsing text, a grammar consolidates all those patterns into _one_ gigantic regular expression and iteratively matches it against the target string.
 The first match gets extracted from the string, replaced, and added to the destination string.
 This process repeats until the entire target string is consumed.

+In certain places, this approach needs outside help in order to identify how much of the string needs to be consumed at one time.
+Daub uses a couple of different strategies to deliver that help, as is explained in more detail below.

 ## How do I write my own grammar?